psy0rz/zfs_autobackup/README.md

   * "pull" remote data from a server via SSH and backup it locally.
   * Or even pull data from a server while pushing the backup to another server.
 (Zero trust between source and target server)
 * Can be scheduled via a simple cronjob or run directly from commandline.
 * Supports resuming of interrupted transfers.
+* ZFS encryption support: Can decrypt / encrypt or even re-encrypt datasets during transfer.
 * Multiple backups from and to the same datasets are no problem.
 * Creates the snapshot before doing anything else. (assuring you at least have a snapshot if all else fails)
 * Checks everything but tries continue on non-fatal errors when possible.
 (Reports error-count when done)